merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 }
 ```

 Now we can start the anvi'o pangenomics workflow.
-This will probably take a while and you can reward yourself with a coffee while you wait :coffee:
+This will probably take a while and you can reward yourself with a coffee while you wait &#x2615;

 ``` bash
 anvi-run-workflow -w pangenomics -c config.yaml
 ```

-The final command of this section will be to calculate the ANI of our dataset with the program, {% include PROGRAM name="anvi-compute-genome-similarity" %}, it uses various tools such as PyANI to compute average nucleotide identity across your genomes, followed by sourmash to compute mash distance across your genomes.
+The final command of this section will be to calculate the ANI of our dataset with the program, {% include PROGRAM name="anvi-compute-genome-similarity" %}, it uses various tools such as PyANI to compute average nucleotide identity, followed by sourmash to compute mash distance across our genomes.
 We use it now to add these results as an additional layer data to our pangenome.
 More informations on ANI and the usage in comparative genomics can be found in the tutorial on pangenomics in the section [Computing the average nucleotide identity for genomes](https://merenlab.org/2016/11/08/pangenomics-v2/#computing-the-average-nucleotide-identity-for-genomes-and-other-genome-similarity-metrics-too).
 Since our genomes are quite similar it should not take longer than a minute.

 ```bash
 anvi-compute-genome-similarity --external-genomes external-genomes.txt \